Jeff-Wang93/sample_site/README.md

 2. `docker run -p 49160:3000 -d sample-site-app` - Verify this worked correctly by doing `docker ps`.
 You should see the container.
 3. In your favorite web browser, visit the site at `localhost:49160`.

+To run tests, ensure the web app is up and running and then run the command `npm test`.